 Nature of goods or services Sale of food and beverage.
 When revenue is recognised Revenue from the sale of food and beverage is recognised at a point in time which coincides with when the Group delivers the food and beverage to the customers.
-Significant payment terms Payment is due immediately when food, beverage and services are delivered to the customers.
+Significant payment terms Payment is due at the point of delivery of food, beverage and services to the customers.

-20 FINANCE INCOME AND FINANCE COSTS
+21 FINANCE INCOME AND FINANCE COSTS

 Group

-2020 2019
+2021 2020

 \$'000 \$'000

 Interest income under the effective interest method on:

-- Cash and cash equivalents 377 325
+- Cash and cash equivalents 276 377

-- Debt securities measured at FVTPL 123 52
+Debt securities measured at FVTPL 286 123

-Total interest income arising from financial assets measured
+Total interest income arising from financial assets measured at

-at amortised cost or FVTPL 500 377
+amortised cost or FVTPL 562 500

-Dividend income 253 295
+Dividend income 6,464 253

-Other investment income 240 96
+Other investment income 6,841 240

 Net change in fair value of financial assets:

-Mandatorily measured at FVTPL - held-for-trading - 517
+- Mandatorily measured at FVTPL - held-for-trading 124 -

-Mandatorily measured at FVTPL - others 16,270 3,515
+Mandatorily measured at FVTPL - others 18,226 16,270

-Net foreign exchange gain 340
+Net foreign exchange gain 1,321 340

-Finance income 17,603 4,800
+Finance income 33,538 17,603

+Financial liabilities measured at amortised cost:

+- Interest expense on lease liabilities (351) (271)

+Interest expense on loans and borrowings (82) -

+Net change in fair value of financial assets mandatorily measured at

+FVTPL - held-for-trading (7)

+Finance costs (433) (278)

+Net finance income recognised in profit or loss 33,105 17,325